 Commemorated annually on 6 June, Queensland Day is an important celebration of our state’s culture and heritage, and an opportunity to reflect on what Queensland means to you and what makes you proud to be a Queenslander—whether it be our people, places, opportunities or lifestyle.

-We encourage all Queenslanders—businesses, community groups, organisations, schools, families and sporting teams—to come together, show your state pride and get involved in Queensland Day celebrations around 6 June.
+We encourage all Queenslanders—businesses, community groups, organisations, schools, families, and sporting teams—to come together, show your state pride and get involved in Queensland Day celebrations around 6 June.

 Queensland Greats Awards

 The Queensland Greats Awards recognise the efforts and achievements of remarkable individuals and institutions for their invaluable contribution to the history and development of our great state.
 The 2023 Queensland Greats will be announced at a ceremony in Brisbane on Queensland Day, Tuesday 6 June 2023.